 Robert Falcon Scott, “Scott of the Antarctic,” is celebrated as an iconic “British” hero.
 There have been any number of filmed dramas made of his life and exploits.
 Unlike his Norwegian counterparts led by Roald Amundsen, skilled at polar exploration, Scott’s plans and arrangements were lethally incompetent: the wrong date to start his trek to the South Pole, the wrong provisions, the wrong clothing, using horses instead of dogs, man-hauling the preferred way to lug heavy tents and provisions on sledges, tractors whose engine froze solid in an instant.

 Only one companion had medical skills.
-When he became ill it left no one to administer help to the others if struck down.
 The expedition was a monumental failure.
 Scott was architect of it.
 In fact, he was heavily criticised in his day for his plans and for the death of his companions.
 That was then.

 Today Scott is celebrated a hero in the English mould, not an all-time loser of his own hubris.
 What of Amundsen and his team?
 Well, he wasn’t English, therefore we have nothing to learn from his undoubted superior skills and tenacity.
 Forget him.